baconjs/bacon.js/README.md

 `stream.merge(stream2)` merges two streams into on that delivers events from both

+`stream.flatMap(f)` for each element in the source stream, spawn a new stream using the function `f`.
+Collect events from each of the spawned streams into the result stream

 `stream.toProperty(initialValue)` creates a Property based on the EventStream.
 You can optionally pass an initial value